-Buttermilk, Spanish and apps – these are three interests that has a great upward and on-going trend which means, people are willing to pay in order to acquire the knowledge.
+Buttermilk, Spanish, and apps – these are three interests that have a great upward and on-going trend which means, people are willing to pay to acquire the knowledge.
 So when you are planning an online course, you want to be following the trend as close as possible.

 What Are The Basic Tools That You’ll Need?

 (1) A Domain Name

 The first thing that you need is a domain name which is the web address that will direct people to your online course.
 It doesn’t have to be anything fancy, but at the very least, it should reflect what you want to teach.
 Similar to coming up with a business name, it should also be easy to remember.

 You can buy a custom domain for a small amount of fee that’s renewable every year.
 Here’s an example of a domain name that’s available at SiteDomains for $13.99 that includes an email account, WhoIs Privacy, and Protection.

 The next step is to connect the domain to a website and my favorite choice would be to use WordPress.
 The advantage of using this platform is that you can customize the site using various plugins and see which one works best for delivering your courses.
 For that to work, you’ll need to search for a good hosting service to ensure that there are no (or minimal) technical hiccups during the teaching process.

 Alternatively, you can also use a Learning Management Software (LMS) that offers teaching solutions out of the box which comes with hosting packages and website builders.
 You can check out some of these popular LMSs for more information.